ARL-team/DepoBoxTool/README.md

 # Instructions
 ```
 To use DepoBoxTool
-    1. Build: python setup.py.
+    1. Build: python setup.py install.
 It will create build, dist and DepoBoxTool.egg-info directories in your current path.

     2. Run: cd scripts/, example scripts are included to help you understand how to call the function from src and
        output results.
 You are welcome to change whatever you like in example scripts.
 But I suggest to